Drop in Child Care - Policies & Procedures

 Member Use/Drop in Childcare

-The Children’s Depot is a drop in/short term child care.
+The Children’s Depot is a member only short term child care service.
 It is for children who need care while their parents occasionally run errands or participate in leisure activities.
 Parents must be reachable by phone if they choose to leave the facility.
 Parents must be able to return to the facility within 25 minutes.
 Both members and non members are welcome to use the Children’s Depot.
 We have no age limit.
 We suggest reservations to help us with staffing for infants 17 months and younger.
 The facility may be used for up to 2 hours twice a day.

 Caregivers need to set limits so that your child and other children can learn respect for things and people in their environment while at the Children’s Depot.
 Giving children choices and redirection are tools most often used.
 Children who are disrespectful and are repeatedly disruptive will be written up and a plan put in place.
 If the behavior does not improve the child will be asked to leave the facility.
 We reserve the right to refuse to admit repeatedly disruptive children.